pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 ## All Issues

-In Pharo 6 over 1400 fixes and enhancemens was integrated.
+In Pharo 6 over 1400 fixes and enhancements was integrated.
 The most significant are:

 ### Tools

 - Epicea - code changes manager
 - Iceberg - Git repositories manager
-- Inspector, Debugger and ohter tools are now based on FastTable for better performance
+- Inspector, Debugger and other tools are now based on FastTable for better performance
 - GToolkit, GTools update
 - Quality Assistant improvements
 - more reliable interruption by `CMD+.`